-Self-Editing for fiction writers can be a little tricky.
+Self-Editing for fiction writers can be tricky.
 For starters, we love our own work so darn much.
 Otherwise, why would we be writing it?
 And we picked our words/characters/scenes for a reason, which makes it hard for us to make the tough cuts.

 So how do we do an effective job of self-editing?
 I've got a few tips for you.